vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 ![image](/assets/2025-11-27/peakboard-data-flow-cleanup.png)

-The first few steps of the flow are pretty basic.
+The first few steps of the flow are pretty basic. ([Download the template](https://templates.peakboard.com/Company_Information_PDF/en) to see how they work.)
 So, let's skip to the step where we get the PDF's title from the file name.

 #### Get the title

 In the *Update column* step, we get the title from the file name and put it in the `Name` column.
 For example, we get `My Announcement` from the file name `2025-05-MyAnnouncement.pdf` file.
-We do this by trimming the start and end of the file name to remove the date `2025-05-` and file extension (`.pdf`):
+We do this by trimming the start and end of the file name to remove the date `2025-05-` and file extension (`.pdf`).

+Note that we use a `if` block to see if the file name has a date in the first place.
+If it has no date, we only need to remove the file extension.

 ![image](/assets/2025-11-27/peakboard-update-column-extract-month.png)